- ASSISTANT PROFESSOR Neurology

 Columbia University Medical Center

 - I am a neurologist with experience in both basic and clinical research.
-My primary interests are in rehabilitation from spinal cord injury (SCI), concussion/traumatic brain injury, stroke, and other central nervous system diseases.
-The majority of my time is spent at the Center of Excellence for the Medical Consequences of Spinal Cord Injury, located at the James J Peters VA.
+My primary interests are in rehabilitation from spinal cord injury (SCI), traumatic brain injury, stroke, and other central nervous system diseases.
+The majority of my time is spent at the Center of Excellence for the Medical Consequences of Spinal Cord Injury, located at the James J Peters VA Medical Center.

 Our goal is simple yet challenging - to improve conscious control over movement of neurologically weakened parts of the body.